Nicky Evrard

-Nicky Evrard (born 26 May 1995) is a Belgian footballer who plays as a goalkeeper for OH Leuven and the Belgium women's national team.
+Nicky Evrard (born 26 May 1995) is a Belgian footballer who plays as a goalkeeper for PSV and the Belgium women's national team.

 Club career

-Evrard started her career at Racing Strijpen and SK Munkzwalm boys teams.
+Evrard started her career at RC Strijpen boy's teams.
+She was coached by Stefan Van de Voorde, a legendary coach at Eendracht Elene-Grotenberge.
 In the 2011–12 season, she signed with Cercle Melle.
 In 2012, the team change its name to AA Gent.
 In the 2016–17 season, she won the Cup of Belgium with AA Gent.
 On 17 May 2017, Evrard announced that she would be joining FC Twente.